 return False ^ SyntaxError: 'return' outside function

 We get the SyntaxError: ‘return‘ outside function.

-To resolve the return outside function SyntaxError in Python, create a function and write the loop inside that function, and then use the return function.
+To fix the return outside function SyntaxError in Python, create a function, write the loop inside that function, and then use the return function.
 This is the correct way to use the return.

 def func(): while True: return False print(func())